 Born and raised in Idaho, Elisha is passionate about making a local difference in people’s lives.
 Elisha draws inspiration in her position from the impact local non-profits can have on individuals, originally motivating her to enter this sector.
 In her spare time, Elisha enjoys spending time with her husband and two kids, adventuring together with her dogs, being a huge Harry Potter fan, and going to theme parks.

 Jim is a seasoned storyteller with three decades of nonprofit leadership experience.
 Serving since 2018, Jim is inspired by the Habitat for Humanity mission and loves crafting effective stories that compel others to help their neighbors in need.
 In his role as Development Director, Jim is inspired every day by the families served by Habitat, and the community that comes together to help them achieve their American Dream.
 A published author, Jim has completed a novel and is in the finishing stages of a nonfiction book.
 In his free time, he and his wife Debbie love the outdoors and enjoy exploring new trails.
 A baseball junkie, Jim played ball in college and is a devoted fan of the San Francisco Giants.

 James was raised in Boise and graduated from BSU.
 He has a background in sustainable construction and material reclamation, previously operating Boise’s first dedicated deconstruction business.
-James was drawn to Habitat’s affordable housing mission, and is excited to further develop the Home Repairs Program to provide safe housing and prevent displacement.
+James was drawn to Habitat’s affordable housing mission, and is excited to further develop the Homeownership Program to provide safe, decent, and affordable housing for people in need in the Treasure Valley.
 In his free time, James enjoys hiking, fishing, and camping with his wife and son.

 Connect with us